diysynth/DUAL-UNIPOLAR-LFO/README.md

 # DUAL-UNIPOLAR-LFO

 (Attention: The gerber files are placeholder.
 The Design is working well but has a few little flaws.
-One is that the pulse outputs only output 4Vpp instead of 5Vpp.
+One is that the pulse outputs only output 4 Vpp instead of 5 Vpp.
 I will change the format to better fit with the other modules.
 Revision of the board is coming around autumn 2020)

 ## Description
 Description coming soon!